 Children can come in contact with lead in many ways.
 Lead exposure poses a special risk to young children because they absorb lead into their systems more easily than adults do.
 Lead can slow down growth, impair development and learning, and can cause behavior problems.

 While a major source of lead exposure in Vermont children is paint, lead in older plumbing and fixtures can add to a child’s overall lead exposure.
-Child care facilities may be in older buildings, which means they are more likely to have lead in the plumbing.
 Plus, water that sits in lead plumbing and fixtures when it's not being used likely contains higher levels of lead.
 This is why it's important to make sure lead levels in drinking water are as low as possible.

 lead in drinking water testing Law